PoisotLab/ms_networkary_classifiers/README.md

-guess the value of the interaction, and can therefore return a value considered to be a pseudo-probability); in this case, the optimal value below which predictions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC curve or the PR curve.
-The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier. @Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data; on the contrary, the PR-AUC is able to identify classifiers that are less able to detect positive interactions correctly, with the additional advantage of having a baseline value equal to prevalence.
+guess the value of the interaction, and can therefore return a value considered to be a pseudo-probability); in this case, the optimal value below which predictions are assumed to be negative (*i.e.* the interaction does not exist) can be determined by picking a threshold maximizing some value on the ROC or the PR curve.
+The area under these curves (ROC-AUC and PR-AUC henceforth) give ideas on the overall goodness of the classifier, and the ideal threshold is the point on these curves that minimizes the tradeoff represented in these curves.
+@Saito2015PrePlo established that the ROC-AUC is biased towards over-estimating performance for imbalanced data; on the contrary, the PR-AUC is able to identify classifiers that are less able to detect positive interactions correctly, with the additional advantage of having a baseline value equal to prevalence.
 Therefore, it is important to assess whether these two measures return different results when applied to ecological network prediction.
 The ROC curve is defined by the false positive rate on the $x$ axis, and the true positive rate on the $y$ axis, and the PR curve is defined by the true positive rate on the $x$ axis, and the positive predictive value on the $y$ axis.
-By comparison with the previous paragraph, it is obvious that $F_1$ has ties to the PR curve (being close to the expected PR-AUC), and that informedness has ties to the ROC curve (whereby the threshold maximizing informedness is also the point of maximal inflection on the ROC curve).
+By comparison with the previous paragraph, it is obvious that $F_1$ and MCC have ties to the PR curve (being close to the expected PR-AUC), and that informedness has ties to the ROC curve (whereby the threshold maximizing informedness is also the point of maximal inflection on the ROC curve).
 One important difference between ROC and PR is that the later does not prominently account for the size of the true negative compartments: in short, it is more sensitive to the correct positive predictions.
 In a context of strong imbalance, PR-AUC is therefore a more stringent test of model performance.

-The same approach is used to evaluate *e.g.* species distribution models (SDMs).
-Indeed, the training and evaluation of SDMs as binary classifiers suffers from the same issue of low prevalence; this is not surprising that the two fields (SDMs and network predictions) would share methods and their attached conceptual issues, as they suffer from data limitations, class imbalance, and the conversion of quantitative prediction into a binary classification.
-In previous work, @Allouche2006AssAcc suggested that $\kappa$ was a better test of model performance than the True Skill Statistic (TSS;
-which we refer to as Youden's informedness); these conclusions were later criticized by @Somodi2017PreDep, who emphasized that informedness' relationship to prevalence depends on assumptions about bias in the model, and therefore recommend the use of $\kappa$ as a validation of classification performance.
-Although this work offers recommendations about the comparison of models, it doesn't establishes baselines or good practices for training on imbalanced ecological data. @Steen2021SpaThi show that, when applying spatial thinning (a process that has no analogue in networks), the best approach to train ML-based SDMs varies according to the balancing of the dataset, and the evaluation measures used.
-This suggests that there is no single "recipe" that is guaranteed to give the best model.
-Within the context of networks, there are three specific issues that need to be adressed.
-First, what values of performance measures are we expecting for a classifier that has poor performance?
-This is particularly important as it can evaluate whether low prevalence can lull us into a false sense of predictive accuracy.
-Second, independently of the question of model evaluation, is low prevalence an issue for *training*, and can we remedy it?
-Finally, because the low amount of data on interaction makes a lot of imbalance correction methods [see *e.g.*
-@Branco2015SurPre] hard to apply, which indicators can be optimized with the least amount of positive interaction data?

-In addition to the literature on SDMs, most of the research on machine learning application to life sciences is focused on genomics [which has very specific challenges, see a recent discussion by @Whalen2021NavPit]; this sub-field has generated largely different recommendations. @Chicco2020AdvMat suggest using Matthews correlation coefficient (MCC) over $F_1$, as a protection against over-inflation of predicted results; @Delgado2019WhyCoh advocate against the use of Cohen's $\kappa$, again in favor of MCC, as the relative nature of
-$\kappa$ means that a worse classifier can be picked over a better one;
-similarly, @Boughorbel2017OptCla recommend MCC over other measures of performance for imbalanced data, as it has more desirable statistical properties.
-More recently, @Chicco2021MatCor temper the apparent supremacy of the MCC, by suggesting it should be replaced by Youden's informedness (also known as $J$, bookmaker's accuracy, and the True-Skill Statistic) when the imbalance in the dataset may not be representative, which is the case as species interaction networks are often under-sampled [@Jordano2016SamNet;
-@Jordano2016ChaEco], when classifiers need to be compared across different datasets [for example when predicting a system in space, where undersampling varies locally; @McLeod2021SamAsy], and when comparing the results to a no-skill (baseline) classifier is important.
-As these conditions are likely to be met with network data, there is a need to evaluate which measures of classification accuracy respond in a desirable way.

-We establish that due to the low prevalence of interactions, even poor classifiers applied to food web data will reach a high accuracy; this is because the measure is dominated by the accidentally correct predictions of negatives.
-On simulated confusion matrices with ranges of imbalance that are credible for ecological networks, MCC had the most desirable behavior, and informedness is a linear measure of classifier skill.
-By performing simulations with four models and an ensemble, we show that informedness and ROC-AUC are consistently high on network data, and that MCC and PR-AUC are more accurate measures of the effective performance of the classifier.
-Finally, by measuring the structure of predicted networks, we highlight an interesting paradox: the models with the best performance measures are not the models with the closest reconstructed network structure.
-We discuss these results in the context of establishing guidelines for the prediction of ecological interactions.

-# Baseline values
+# Baseline values for the threshold metrics

 In this section, we will assume a network of connectance $\rho$, *i.e.* having
 $\rho S^2$ interactions (where $S$ is the species richness), and $(1-\rho) S^2$